Gianluca Vialli: Personal life and death

 He was born into a wealthy family.
 His father was a "self-made millionaire"; it is often reported that his father is a billionaire but this was denied by his mother.
-He married Cathryn White-Cooper on 26 August 2003 and fathered two daughters, Olivia and Sofia.
-Vialli was a keen golfer and played at the Dunhill links championship pro-am event.
-He continued to live in the SW6 postcode of London 20 years after leaving Chelsea F.C.
+He married Cathryn White-Cooper on 26 August 2003 and had two daughters, Olivia and Sofia.
+Vialli was a keen golfer and played at the Dunhill Links Championship pro-am event.
+He continued to live in the SW6 postcode of London 20 years after leaving Chelsea.

 In November 2018, Vialli revealed that he had successfully overcome a year-long illness with pancreatic cancer.
 He was treated at the Royal Marsden Hospital in London.
 He was given the all-clear from pancreatic cancer in April 2020, but in December 2021 revealed that he had been diagnosed with the disease for a second time.
 He died on the night between 5 and 6 January 2023, in the Royal Marsden Hospital, at age 58.

-On 9 September 2023, Chelsea played a legends match against Bayern Munich – a rematch of the 2012 Champions League Final – at Stamford Bridge in Vialli's memory.
+On 9 September 2023, Chelsea played a legends match against Bayern Munich – a rematch of the 2012 Champions League final – at Stamford Bridge in Vialli's memory.
 Chelsea won 4–0 with proceeds benefiting The Chelsea Foundation and The Royal Marsden Cancer Charity.